frederic-perez/AmE-dictionary/data/idioms.md

 __take by storm__ _The dystopian drama that has taken the internet by storm._
 __take comfort in (something)__ To be soothed or calmed by something. _When things get tough, I take comfort in the company of my closest friends._
 __take heart__ :four::dart: To be confident or courageous.
+__take ill__ To be or become sick or unwell. _I heard your sister has taken ill recently.
+I hope that it isn’t anything too serious?_
 __take it away__ :two: _informal_ An invitation or instruction for someone to begin their performance.
 Start up the performance!; Let the show begin!
 (Typically a public announcement of the beginning of a musical performance.) _And now, here is the band playing “Song of Songs.”
 Take it away!_ _We’ve brought in a very talented young band to entertain you this evening.
 Take it away, girls!_
 __take it to the bank__
 __take no notice of (something or someone)__ To not pay any attention to someone or something; to ignore or disregard someone or something. _Take no notice of those troublemakers, they’re only trying to provoke you._